hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

     {{ site.url }}/articles/images/2021-08-15-learning-to-rank/search_engine.png
 {% endcapture %}
 {% capture imcaption_search_engine %}
   Over-simplified general schema of search engines.
 Features extracted from all documents using the indexer are stored in the index database.
-For a search given query, top k documents are retrieved from the index database and then sorted by their relevance to the given query. *(Source: I drew it 😜)*
+For a search given query, top k documents are retrieved from the index database and then sorted by their relevance to the given query.
 {% endcapture %}
 {% include gallery images=imblock_search_engine cols=1 caption=imcaption_search_engine %}